Set up Sophos Firewall Site-to-Site IPsec VPN

 - Log Viewer shows the expected firewall rule.

-- Packet Capture shows outbound and return direction.
+- Packet Capture shows outbound and return traffic.

-- Internal DNS and application access were tested.
+- Internal DNS and application access have been tested.

 - Byte counters increase in both directions.

-- NAT and return path are aligned with the peer.
+- NAT and the return path are aligned with the peer.

 - The change is recorded in the network documentation.